weaviate/weaviate-io/developers/academy/py/tokenization/index.md

 This course is self-contained.
 However, we recommend that you go through one of the 101-level courses, such as that for working with [text](../starter_text_data/index.md), [your own vectors](../starter_custom_vectors/index.md), or [multimodal data](../starter_multimodal_data/index.md).
 :::

-What happens when you add a piece of text to a vector database, or when you search a vector database using a piece of text?
+Do you know what happens when you input text into a computer, whether to search for something, or to ask a chatbot a question?
+How does the computer process that text to do what you want it to do?

 In both cases, a decision is needed on how to break down that piece of text into smaller pieces, also called tokens.
 This process is called *tokenization*.

 This course will introduce you to tokenization in general, and how it is used in Weaviate.

-Note that tokenization applies to *both* **vectorization** and **keyword** search and filtering.
-This course will cover both, but will focus on the keyword aspect.
+Note that tokenization is a concept that applies to keyword search and filtering, as well as in the context of language models. **This course focuses on the keyword aspect**, but will briefly discuss how tokenization impacts language models.

 ## <i class="fa-solid fa-chalkboard-user"></i> Learning objectives